University of Toronto epidemiologist, Dr. David Fisman: Indoor, High Risk of Viral Transmission & Survival During Winter | Jan Vincent Beltran | NewsBreak Original

 Dry Air Favors Viral Survival

-High humidity causes slow drying and inactivates viruses such as influenza A and COVID-19, as salt and other harmful substances become more concentrated.
+High humidity causes slow drying and inactivates viruses, as salt and other harmful substances become more concentrated.
 However, flash drying in dry air preserves the viruses, making them more buoyant and increasing the chance of inhalation.

 Dry air can also weaken people’s defense against viruses.
 Studies in animals have shown that dry air can lead to the death of cells in the airways, creating opportunities for viruses to invade.
 Dry air also slows down the system that removes mucus from the body, giving viruses time to break out of the mucus trap and infect cells.